Healthy Aging Habits That Actually Slow Down the Aging Process

 As we journey through life, the idea of aging gracefully isn't just about looking good, it's about feeling vibrant, energetic, and full of purpose.

 Hi, I'm Cindy Solkin, a holistic nutritionist and wellness coach with over 15 years of experience in complementary health.
-Through my work in homeopathy, aromatherapy, Bach remedies, and guided imagery, I've helped many people embrace body positivity and lasting wellbeing.
-In this article, we’ll look at simple, science-backed habits that truly slow biological aging, not just hide it and are easy to start today.
+Through my work in nutrition, supplement therapy, homeopathy, Bach remedies, and guided imagery, I've helped many people embrace body positivity and lasting wellbeing.
+In this article, we’ll look at simple, evidence based habits that truly slow biological aging, and are easy to start today.

 Aging is a natural process, but it's not set in stone.
 Research from institutions like the National Institute on Aging shows that lifestyle choices influence up to 70-80% of how we age.
 Things like chronic inflammation, oxidative stress, and telomere shortening (those protective caps on our chromosomes) speed up aging, but the right habits can counteract them.